KabbisB/AnalyticsPortfolio/README.md

 3. Plots related to EDA (e.g., revenue trends and genre analysis).
 4. A report that synthesizes findings and recommendations for action.

 ---

+### 📌 Project 2:Emirage Global Sales Performance Dashboard

+## Objective

+The aim of this project is to create a simple and interactive sales performance dashboard in Excel using the provided dataset.
+The dashboard will highlight essential metrics, track performance, and help identify areas for improvement.

+---

+## 1. Project Scope

+### 1.1 Overview

+The dashboard will include:
+- Key metrics such as Sales Completion Rate, Profit Completion Rate, and Customer Completion Rate.
+- Visual elements like pie charts, line charts, bar charts, radar charts, and map charts to display trends and performance across different regions.
+- Interactive filters to sort data by Month, Quarter, and Region for more detailed analysis.

+### 1.2 Audience

+This dashboard is intended for:
+- Sales managers and leaders who want to monitor sales performance.
+- Regional teams requiring insights on local sales performance.
+- Decision-makers seeking to spot patterns and areas for potential growth.

+### 1.3 Tools and Technologies

+- **Microsoft Excel**: Used for building and displaying the dashboard.
+- **Excel Features**: PivotTables, Charts, Slicers, and Conditional Formatting.

+---

+## 2. Dataset Overview

+### 2.1 Data Fields

+The dataset includes the following fields:
+- **Month**: Time of sale (e.g., Jan-23, Feb-23).
+- **Region**: Geographic regions (e.g., Argentina, Brazil).
+- **Sales**: Total sales during that period and region.
+- **Profit**: Total profit during that period and region.
+- **Target Sales**: Sales goals for the region.
+- **Customers**: Number of customers served.
+- **Quarter**: Fiscal quarter (e.g., Q1).
+- **Completion Rates**: Sales, Profit, and Customer completion rates represented as percentages.

+---

+## 3. Dashboard Design

+### 3.1 Layout and Components

+#### Header Section:
+- **Title**: Emirage Global Sales Performance Dashboard.
+- **Logo**: Company branding.

+#### Charts Section:
+1. **Line Chart**: Monthly Sales vs. Target Sales.
+2. **Bar Chart**: Profit performance by region.
+3. **Map Chart**: Profit distribution across regions.
+4. **Radar Chart**: Sales Completion rates by region.
+5. **Pie Charts**: Average Sales Completion Rate and Profit Completion Rate.

+#### Filters Section:
+- **Filters** for Month, Quarter, and Region for easy data segmentation.

+#### Detailed Table:
+- An interactive table showing key metrics by region, such as Sales, Profit, Customers, and Completion Rates.

+### 3.2 Design Principles

+- **Color Scheme**: Professional, consistent color palette.
+- **Fonts**: Clear, easy-to-read fonts.
+- **Interactivity**: Dynamic charts and filters for a better user experience.
+- **Labels**: Descriptive titles and labels for charts to ensure clarity.

+---

+## 4. Implementation Plan

+### 4.1 Data Preparation

+1. **Import Data**: Load the dataset into Excel and format it as a table.
+2. **Clean Data**: Ensure proper number formatting (e.g., currency), check for data consistency, and remove any duplicates.

+### 4.2 Visualizations

+1. **Pie Charts**: Display Sales and Profit Completion Rates, with percentage labels.
+2. **Line Chart**: Compare Monthly Sales vs. Target Sales with markers.
+3. **Bar Chart**: Visualize Profit by Region, sorted from highest to lowest.
+4. **Map Chart**: Plot profit distribution across regions.
+5. **Radar Chart**: Compare Sales, Profit, and Customer Completion Rates by region.

+### 4.3 Filters

+- Implement filters for Month, Quarter, and Region, linking them to tables and charts for easy sorting and viewing.

+---

+## 5. Example Dashboard Layout

+### 5.1 Header Section
+- **Title**: Emirage Global Sales Performance Dashboard.
+- **Date Range Filter**: A dropdown for selecting Month or Quarter.

+---

+## 6. Recommendations and Insights

+### 6.1 High-Performing Regions
+- **Focus on successful regions** like Columbia (96% Sales Completion) to maintain momentum.

+### 6.2 Underperforming Regions
+- **Investigate regions with lower performance** (e.g., Chile, Los Angeles) that have completion rates below 80%.

+### 6.3 Customer Engagement
+- **Increase outreach** in regions with fewer customers, such as Chicago.

+### 6.4 Target Adjustment
+- **Adjust sales targets** for regions consistently missing their goals.

+---